koutst/Oak-Ridges-Moraine/README.md

 Returns an object with specified id.
 If id is not found, returns nil.
 * `::where(params)`
 Returns an array of objects that match the params.

+* `#initialize(params={})`
+Creates new model using the params passed in.
+The params should be of the form key pointing to a value.
+The key will correspond to the column the value corresponds with the new value.
+* `#save`
+New or updated record is persisted to database